 Orange offers multiple ways for residents to recycle.
-Many recyclables can go in the blue residential bins, pulse there is recycling at the town Transfer Station.
+Many recyclables can go in the blue residential bins, also there is recycling at the town Transfer Station.
 TheOrange Recycling Committee (ORC) is

 dedicated to increasing recycling options.
-We are please to share the following tips and information.
+We are pleased to share the following tips and information.

 Annual Shredding & Mattress Recycling Day is April 28, 2018, from 9AM - Noon at High Plains Community Center.
 FREE!
 Check back for details

 Plastic bags and wraps - DO NOT put in your recycling bin.
 Put clean, dry plastic film packaging, bags and wraps in designated bins at local stores or the plastic bag recycling shed at the Transfer Station.
-Shed is located on your left at the bottom of the hill with this sign:
+Shed is located on your left at the bottom of the hill.

 This is a reminder to put your container out at the curb the NIGHT BEFORE your scheduled day.
 The pick up time is sometimes very early, this will assure your bin is not missed.